ulule/amqpx/README.md

 Once a channel is acquired, use it as a simple AMQP channel: **there is no abstractions**.

-However, if your channel is closed because there is network connectivity issues on your server _(for example)_, just recycle your channel by querying a new one from your `Client` instance.
+However, if your channel is closed because there are network connectivity issues on your server _(for example)_, just recycle your channel by querying a new one from your `Client` instance.
 Depending on your configuration, the client will try to create a new channel from a healthy connection.

 ### Example

 #### Simple

+The `SimpleDialer` only handles an unique broker uri.

 ```go
 package main